GabrielCachadina/Ansible_Playbooks/README.md

 ### SetUp_PrintingServer.yml

 As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a printing server with the cups utility.

 ### SetUp_Wireguard.yml

+As the name implies, after running the same script as `SecurityPatch.yml` it will host a website and after it runs it is recommended to run `certbot --nginx` to configure https.
+A possible TODO would be to create a `cronjob` to automate the certbot script.

+### SetUp_Wireguard.yml